semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 ## Acknowledgements

-Sergio Martínez Cuesta is Data Champions fellow funded by [Jisc](https://www.jisc.ac.uk/) to develop research data training activities for researchers.
-He does research in bioinformatics and computational biology by the Wellcome Trust in the [Balasubramanian group](http://www.balasubramanian.co.uk/) at the University of Cambridge.
+SMC and CC are Data Champions for the University of Cambridge.
+SMC is funded by a Jisc research data [fellowship](https://www.jisc.ac.uk/) to develop research data training activities for researchers.
+He does research in bioinformatics and computational biology within the [Balasubramanian laboratories](http://www.balasubramanian.co.uk/) funded by the Wellcome Trust at the University of Cambridge.

 ## License